 - Ramos de Miguel A, Argudo AA, Borkoski Barreiro SA, Falcon Gonzalez JC, Ramos Macias A. Imaging evaluation of electrode placement and effect on electrode discrimination on different cochlear implant electrode arrays.
 Eur Arch Otorhinolaryngol.
 2018 Jun;275(6):1385-1394.

 - Cochlear Limited.
-D1932780 Cochlear Nucleus Reliability Report Volume 20 December 2021, March 2022.
+D2073229 Cochlear Reliability Report Volume 21, December 2022.